theandreibogdan/appimage-to-desktop-icon/README.md

 - Linux operating system
 - Bash shell
 - curl (for installation)
-- Basic user permissions for local installations
-- sudo privileges for system-wide installations
+- sudo privileges for installation and removal
+- Desktop environment (GNOME, KDE, XFCE, etc.)

 ## How It Works

 1. Validates the provided AppImage and icon files
-2. Creates necessary directory structures
+2. Creates necessary directories in /opt
-3. Copies the AppImage to the applications directory
+3. Copies the AppImage to /opt with proper permissions
-4. Installs the icon in the appropriate location
+4. Installs the icon in /opt
-5. Generates and installs the .desktop file
+5. Generates desktop entries in both /usr/share/applications and ~/.local/share/applications
 6. Updates desktop database for immediate availability

 When uninstalling an application:
-1. Removes the AppImage from the applications directory
+1. Removes the AppImage from /opt
-2. Removes the desktop entry
+2. Removes the icon from /opt
-3. Removes associated icons
+3. Removes desktop entries from both system and user locations
 4. Updates the desktop database

-When removing the tool:
-1. Detects installation location (user or system-wide)
-2. Removes the script from the appropriate location
-3. Cleans up PATH entries if necessary
-4. Provides feedback about the removal process

 ## Directory Structure

-The tool follows the XDG Base Directory specification:

-For user installations:
+The tool uses a simplified directory structure:

-- AppImages are stored in `~/.local/bin/`
+- AppImages are stored in `/opt/`
-- Icons are stored in `~/.local/share/icons/`
+- Icons are stored in `/opt/`
-- Desktop entries are created in `~/.local/share/applications/`
+- Desktop entries are created in:

-For system-wide installations:
-- AppImages are stored in `/usr/local/bin/`
-- Icons are stored in `/usr/share/icons/`
-- Desktop entries are created in `/usr/share/applications/`
+  - `/usr/share/applications/` (system-wide)
+  - `~/.local/share/applications/` (user-specific)

 ## Desktop Environment Integration